Faddei Bulgarin: Publishing and literary activities

 Bulgarin's unscrupulous manners made him the most odious journalist in the Russian Empire.
 The leading Russian poets Alexander Pushkin and Mikhail Lermontov devoted critical epigrams to Bulgarin.
 Alexander Pushkin, in particular, ridiculed him in a number of epigrams, written in Moscow magazine Telescop as well.
 Pushkin was changing his name to Figlyarin (from a Russian word for "clown") in one of the epigrams called Vidok Figlyarin.
 In turn, Bulgarin intensively criticized Pushkin in his works.
 Bulgarin retorted with epigrams, in which Pushkin's name was rendered as Chushkin (from the Russian word for "nonsense").

+Books

 Inspired by Sir Walter Scott, Bulgarin wrote the Vejeeghen (Vyzhigin) series of historical novels, which used to be popular in Russia and abroad.
 He followed these with two sententious novels Dmitry the Pretender (1830), about the False Dmitry I, and Mazepa (1834) about Ivan Mazepa.
 In 1837 he published under his own name a lengthy description of Imperial Russia, although much of the work was actually by Nikolai Alexeyevich Ivanov, then a Ph.D. student at Dorpat University.